allegheny-college-sandbox/cmpsc-100-spring-2020-lab-01/writing/reflection.md

 # Lab 1 reflection: {YOUR NAME HERE}

+TODO: Erase this line and respond to the questions below.

 ## Describe the process of installing the various tools this exercise guided you through.

 ### What was frustrating?
 What challenges did you overcome?